 Lanza's method has a number of limitations.
 The method can only be used with distal auxiliary variables.
 In addition the method can not have a latent class measurement model that already includes latent class predictors.
 The original article by Lanza et al. (2013) does not include standard error computations.
-While such standard errors are easy to obtain if the auxiliary variable is categorical using the delta method in (2), in the continuous case it is not very clear how to compute the standard errors because P(X) is the sample distribution.
+While such standard errors are easy to obtain if the auxiliary variable is categorical using the delta method in (2), in the continuous case it is not very clear how to compute is binary this can occur quite easily.
+However the equal variance option should not be used in general because it may lead to biases in the estimates and the standard error if the equal variance assumption is violated.

+the standard errors because P(X) is the sample distribution.
 As implemented in Mplus, Lanza's method uses approximate standard errors for continuous distal outcomes by estimating the mean and variance within each group as well as the within class sample size.
 Standard errors are then computed as if the mean estimate is the sample mean.
 For both continuous and categorical distal outcomes Mplus computes an overall test of association using Wald's test as well as pairwise class comparisons between the auxiliary variable means and probabilities.
 There is a slight difference between the continuous distal outcome estimation described in Lanza et al. (2013) and the method implemented in Mplus.
 Lanza's method uses kernel density estimation to approximate the density function for the distal outcome while the method implemented in Mplus uses the sample distribution for the auxiliary variable directly.
-The two methods, however, should yield similar results.15
+The two methods, however, should yield similar results.8